ojalaquellueva/gadm/README.md

 ## Overview

-Creates & populates a local postgres instance of the Global Administrative Areas(GADM) Database.
+Creates & populates a local postgres instance of the Global Administrative Areas(GADM) Database (www.gadm.org).
 Downloads entire GADM world database as Geopackage and imports to PostgreSQL database 'gadm'.
 Changes ownership to an admin-level user and enables select access for one read-only user, as specified in parameter file.
-Standardized political division names according to Geonames database (www.geonames.org).
+Standardizes political division names according to Geonames (www.geonames.org) using the Geographic Name Resolution Service (GNRS, https://github.com/ojalaquellueva/gnrs.git).

 ## Software